What is porosity in welding?

 Using High-Tech Weld Camera Systems to Detect Signals of Porosity in Welds

-Xiris Weld Monitoring Cameras offer cutting-edge solutions for detecting behaviors in the melt pool and it’s temperature, these can indicate porosity and other defects in welds.
+Xiris Weld Monitoring Cameras offer cutting-edge solutions for detecting behaviors in the melt pool and it’s temperature, these can indicate porosity and other defects in welds, helping welders fix and avoid potential issues.
 With High Dynamic Range (HDR) capabilities and powerful machine vision tools, these cameras reveal many imperfections that might otherwise go unnoticed.

 Xiris weld cameras are designed for easy integration to existing weld automation with robust IP65-rated housings that can withstand harsh industrial environments.
 This durability makes them suitable for a wide range of welding applications, from light manufacturing to heavy industry.